How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 Indoors, it stays under six feet tall, but outdoors this cultivar can grow 14 feet tall and wide in Zones 9 to 11.

-This variety is the result of a ‘Golden King’ mutation that was cultivated by growers to be sold commercially.
+This variety is the result of a ‘Golden King’ mutation.

 Bushy Prince